Painting Pebbledash, Spar dash and Tyrolean exterior wall finishes:

 Exterior wall coatings, no matter how they are applied, are best explained as long life paints, with render/stucco elements to them.
 Indeed, some wall coating products are actually made with hard minerals in them, such as perlite, or crushed marble.

-This gives the coating strength.
+These additives give the coating strength.

 This is combined with high quality colour pigments and dyes, flexible resins, fungicides etc. Some coatings are even made with an amount of glass fibre (GRP) in them, so the name of the game in exterior coatings is low maintenance, long life and strength!